Read Jacques Derrida with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Derrida most influenced?

-The central claim is this: Derrida’s philosophy, particularly his concept of deconstruction, has had a significant impact on a wide range of fields, both within and beyond philosophy.
+In plain terms: Derrida’s philosophy, particularly his concept of deconstruction, has had a significant impact on a wide range of fields, both within and beyond philosophy.

 Derrida’s deconstruction is foundational to post-structuralism, a movement that questions the stability of meaning and the structures underlying cultural and intellectual life.